saltylex/chore-control/README.md

 # 🗞️ Chore Control

 ## Disclaimer
 I do not condone the violation of user privacy.
-This is an experimental application. ^o^
+This is an experimental application meant to raise awareness on the relevance of data protection. ^o^

 ---